 Prospective students may qualify for merit-based scholarships if they are deaf or hard of hearing, U.S. citizens or permanent residents, and applying as new undergraduate freshmen or transfer students.
-Scholarships are based on test scores, GPA, and academic achievements.
-To be considered for Honors scholarships, the deadline is February 15, 2016.
+Scholarships are awarded based on test scores, GPA, and academic achievements.
+To be considered for Honors scholarships, the deadline is February 15, 2023.
 Transfer applicants with 30 or more credits will be awarded scholarships for three years only.
-International, online degree completion program, special student, and hearing applicants are not eligible for scholarships.
-More information about the merit-based scholarships such as deadlines and criteria is found on the Merit Scholarships website.
+International, online degree completion program, special student, second bachelor's degree, and hearing applicants are not eligible for scholarships.
+More information about the merit-based scholarships such as deadlines and criteria can be found on the Merit Scholarships website.